List of Leinster Lightning Twenty20 players

-George Dockrell (pictured) has taken the most catches for Leinster Lightning in Twenty20 cricket, with 18.
+George Dockrell (pictured) has taken the most wickets for Leinster Lightning in Twenty20 cricket, with 50.

 Leinster Lightning was formed in 2013 and became a Twenty20 team in 2017.
 They played their first Twenty20 match in the 2017 Inter-Provincial Trophy against North West Warriors.
-In total, 31 players have appeared in Twenty20 cricket for Leinster Lightning, with only Simi Singh and Lorcan Tucker featuring in all of Leinster Lightnings Twenty20 fixtures.
+In total, 62 players have appeared in Twenty20 cricket for Leinster Lightning.

 Players are initially listed in order of appearance; where players made their debut in the same match, they are initially listed by batting order.